-Couple arrested after missing pregnant woman's body found stuffed in bag near Neuse River, Wake County sheriff says
+2 arrested in case of missing pregnant woman's body found stuffed in bag near Neuse River

-The woman -- identified as Brittany Samone Smith, 28 -- was reported missing out of Wendell.
-Smith was last seen around the 200 block of Fox Run Drive.
-She had also last been seen in the 700 block of Hodge Road.
+Smith's family said they last saw her alive on February 4 in Wendell.
+According to warrants, she was six months pregnant and expecting a baby boy.

+Then on February 8, investigators informed the family that a body had been found stuffed in a suitcase near Neuse River Trail.
+The State Medical Examiner later determined that body did belong to Smith.

-Both Thomas Clayton Johnson, 37, and Emmalei Trevathan, 24, have been charged with murder, murder of an unborn child and concealment of a body on Wednesday following a traffic stop in Raleigh.
+Investigators then arrested Johnson and Trevathan during a traffic stop in Raleigh.
+They're both charged with murder, murder of an unborn child and concealment of a body.

 The couple is currently being held at the Wake County Detention Center as they await the first court appearances, which have not been scheduled at this time.